 Here are some other links you might like:

 About the Authors: The article above on Moving to the Kawarthas was provided by Dean Michel and Jennifer Bacon, authorities on Kawartha Lakes real estate and leaders in the field of real estate blogging.
-Dean and Jenny love to use blogging, social media marketing, and all things techie to serve thier clients and grow their real estate business.
+Dean and Jenny love to use blogging, YouTube, social media marketing, and all things techie to serve thier clients and grow their real estate business.

 Are you thinking of selling your home? we are very good at marketing homes to sell quickly, and for more money.
 If you’re a first-time cottage buyer then you’ll be in good hands – we’ve helped countless first-time buyers through the entire process of buying that first cottage!